aappddeevv/scalajs-friendly-source-map-loader/README.md

 bundle them.
 They are bundled by default.
 Warnings that "file://" resources cannot be found can be turned off using `skipFileURLWarnings` which is true by default.
 If you depend on other scala.js libraries, they may have `file://` links embedded that cause warnings.
+If you work offline and do not have access to http resources (this loader does not cache http resources), then set your `bundleHttp` option using a nodejs environment variable: `bundleHttp: process.env.OFFLINE` then set the environment variable `OFFLINE="true"` before you run webpack.
+Note that "true" is in quotes to make at a string environment variable.

 As a drop-in replacement:
 ```javascript